-- Continue to involve visiting professional artists from The William James Society, California Poets in the Schools, Shakespeare Santa Cruz and the Distinguished Artist, Concert and Lecture Series of Cabrillo College at all school sites, giving first priority to schools with higher rates of suspensions and criminal reporting. - Provide ongoing training in Reading With Relevance Program at the middle school and high school level, especially for new teachers. - Continue with a Professional Development Plan that centers on Equity. - Increase levels of Career Technical Education available to students. - Continue to strengthen the Alternative Education/Probation Partnership to ensure student safety. - Increase Social/Emotional counseling at all school sites with a specific focus on conflict resolution. - Increase student and parent involvement through school open house and student recognition ceremonies. - Provide School Handbooks to all students at all sites. - Provide ongoing staff training Conflict Resolution, Restorative Practices, and Violence Prevention
+- Continue to involve visiting professional artists from The William James Association, California Poets in the Schools, Shakespeare Santa Cruz and the Santa Cruz Arts Council at all school sites, giving first priority to schools with higher rates of suspensions and criminal reporting. - Provide ongoing training in Reading with Relevance Program at the middle school and high school level, especially for new teachers. - Continue with a Professional Development Plan that centers on Equity. - Increase levels of Career Technical Education available to students. - Continue to strengthen the Alternative Education/Probation Partnership to ensure student safety. - Increase Social/Emotional counseling at all school sites with a specific focus on conflict resolution. - Increase student and parent involvement through school open house and student recognition ceremonies. - Provide School Handbooks to all students at all sites. - Provide ongoing staff training Conflict Resolution, Restorative Practices, and Violence Prevention